-Updated June 2018 — Feeling a bit uneasy about the current economy’s impact on your family’s wealth-building—or wealth-maintaining—strategies?
-That’s only natural, says William Hamerman, Wealth Planning Strategist for Wells Fargo Private Bank.
-With the impacts of 2017 tax reform, volatility in the U.S. equity markets, and rising interest rates getting investors’ attention, many have questions about their financial plans, he says.
+Feeling a bit uneasy about the current economy’s impact on your family’s wealth-building—or wealth-maintaining—strategies?
+That’s only natural, says William Hamerman, Senior Wealth Planning Strategist for Wells Fargo Private Bank.
+The coronavirus outbreak has caused historic disruption of the world economy—and with the impacts of ongoing volatility in the U.S. equity markets and changing interest rates getting investors’ attention, many people have questions about their financial plans.

-Recently, Hamerman relates, clients have posed questions to him on topics such as risk and interest rates on existing debt, indicating an anxious state of mind.
-However, Hamerman says he reminds his clients that a changing economy isn’t just something to worry about—it also offers new opportunities to consider.
+Hamerman says clients have asked him about risk and interest rates on existing debt and other topics, indicating an anxious state of mind.
+However, Hamerman says he reminds his clients that a changing economy may offer new opportunities.

-These trusts allow you to shift assets to other family members, possibly without incurring gift tax.
+These trusts let you shift assets to other family members, possibly without incurring gift tax.
 In a GRAT, assets are placed into the trust, and the grantor collects an annuity payment every year.
-Hamerman explains that in general, if the assets within a GRAT increase in value more than the currently very low IRS interest rate valuation, the assets from the trust may be able to be transferred without incurring the gift tax, provided the trust expires before the grantor passes away.
+Hamerman explains that, in general, if the assets within a GRAT increase in value more than the currently very low interest rate valuation under IRS Section 7250, the assets from the trust may be able to be transferred without incurring the gift tax, provided the trust expires before the grantor passes away.
 Your fiduciary specialist or wealth planner can help you determine whether a GRAT makes sense in your situation.

 Opportunity #2: Provide a family loan

-If your adult child needs a loan to buy a home or start a business, consider becoming the Bank of Mom and Dad, suggests Hamerman.
-That way, repayments and interest remain within your family, your child may be able to get a better rate, and you get the benefit of at least a small amount of interest.
+If your adult child needs a loan to buy a home or start a business, consider becoming their “bank,” suggests Hamerman.
+That way, repayments and interest remain within your family; your child may be able to get a better rate; and you get the benefit of at least a small amount of interest.

-It is important to stay up to date and not allow outdated perceptions to steer your hand going forward as the market can change quickly.
+It is important to not allow outdated perceptions to steer your hand going forward as the market can change quickly.
 Hamerman encourages clients to remember the following: “Stocks are the only real investment in which you get a second-by-second price valuation,” he says.
 “You don’t get that on your house or your business partnership.”
-In other words, it’s easy to over-react to the day-to-day or even hour-to-hour movements of the stock market when you’re flooded with constant updates from a variety of sources each day.
+In other words, it’s easy to feel overwhelmed by the day-to-day or even hour-to-hour movements of the stock market when you’re flooded with constant updates from a variety of sources each day.

 Opportunity #1: Test your risk tolerance

-When you get a real taste for how quickly the market can go up and down, you can realistically decide if you have chosen the right amount of financial risk for your portfolio.
-“Chances are good that your risk assessment is still accurate,” notes Hamerman.
-“However, if you’re not sure, you may need more information and education from your investment professional.
+With the recent upheavals in the markets, consider re-evaluating whether you have chosen the right amount of financial risk for your portfolio.
+“Your risk assessment may still be accurate,” notes Hamerman.
+“However, if you’re not sure or if you feel that things have changed, you may need more discussion with your investment professional to keep your portfolio aligned to your goals and your risk tolerance.
 That way, you can feel more comfortable with your choices during both up and down markets.”

 Opportunity #2: Create a liquidity cushion

-It’s always important to have a small portion of your personal and business assets easily accessible.
-You may need to be able to access them in a crisis—or during a happy event, like the unexpected chance to acquire a competitor’s business.
+It’s always important to keep a portion of your personal and business assets easily accessible.
+You may need to tap into those assets in a crisis—or to take advantage of an opportunity, such as the unexpected chance to acquire a competitor’s business.